AmozPay/AmozPay/README.md

 <h2>
 Currently working on🔭
 </h2>
+- OtterLib, an ECS game engine
+- Whanos, a automatic build and deploy system based on Jenkins, Ansible and Kubernetes
+- RustOSLife, a personnal project to learn how to build an OS from scratch, using Rust.
+The OS must be powerfull enough to run a game of life on it 👽
 - Inter Planetary Computing, a project built on top of <a href="https://aleph.im">Aleph</a> and <a href="https://ipfs.io">IPFS</a>. <a href="https://github.com/PoCInnovation/InterPlanetaryCloud">More...</a>